systemslab/systemslab.github.io/_news/levin-sadowski-pye-brandt-ecrts.md

 ---
 title: Computer Scientists Greg Levin, Caitlin Sadowski, Ian Pye and Scott Brandt win Best Paper at ECRTS 2010
 date:   2010-07-14 00:00:00 -0800
+blurb:  The Euromicro Conference on Real-Time Systems (ECRTS) presented its 2010 Best Paper award to Computer Science Ph.D.
+Students Greg Levin, Caitlin Sadowski and Ian Pye, CS Professor Scott Brandt, and their collaborator Shelby Funk (University of Georgia) for their work "DP-FAIR A Simple Model for Understanding Optimal Multiprocessor Scheduilng.
 ---
 The Euromicro Conference on Real-Time Systems (ECRTS) presented its 2010 Best Paper award to Computer Science Ph.D.
 Students Greg Levin, Caitlin Sadowski and